View Dyslexie font | View high contrast

 Download: Advice for employers (pdf)

 1. Source: 2020 survey of higher education students with disability.
-Full reports available at https://www.ncsehe.edu.au/publications/persons-disabilities-higher-education and https://www.ncsehe.edu.au/research-students-disability-careers
+Full reports available at https://www.acses.edu.au/publication/supporting-persons-with-disabilities-to-succeed-in-higher-education/ This link takes you away from the ADCET page and https://www.ncsehe.edu.au/research-students-disability-careers This link takes you away from the ADCET page

 2. Note that these attributes were identified by the 170 participants in one survey and may not represent the views of all students with disability.